 Test the clay content in your soil by:

 - Wetting a handful of the clay soil and do the ‘sausage test”.
-Roll it into the shape of a sausage and if it retains its shape this is a good indication that the % is suitable for the cob mix.
+Roll it into the shape of a sausage, and if it retains its shape, this is a good indication that the clay soil is suitable for the cob mix.
 If not, continue with the following: